 Can my clients and staff access and manage the feeds within my Enterprise account?

 Yes.
 You will have the ability to assign users to the feeds of your choosing.
 "Admins" on your account will have access to all of the feeds you create, and the power to add or remove sources, and to change any feed's update frequency.
-By contrast, "Users" will only have access to the feeds that you assign them; they cannot access your main Enterprise dashboard, cannot add or remove sources, and cannot adjust update frequencies.
-In short, "Users" cannot make any changes that impact costs, they can only view and moderate the social posts in their feed(s).
+By contrast, "Users" will only have access to the feeds that you assign them; they cannot access your main Enterprise dashboard and cannot adjust update frequencies.
+They can only view and moderate the social posts in their feed(s), and add or remove social sources.
+If you use Juicer's white labeling feature, users are also prohibited from adding and removing sources.

 How does pricing and billing work?